William Irvine (Scottish evangelist): Schism

 All this led to a division in the church over the period 1914–1918.
 Various leading workers did not accept new developments in Irvine's revelation, and although most accepted that in the beginning Irvine had received a genuine revelation from God in his "Alpha Gospel", they did not accept his "Omega Message".
 These overseers rebelled against what they saw as Irvine's increasingly autocratic leadership in 1914, and they refused to give him opportunity to speak at conventions held within their respective geographic regions.
 Hundreds of Irvine's followers were excommunicated, and his name was seldom mentioned from that time onwards.
-By 1918, the parting of the ways had become irreversible and, despite an overture to tempt Irvine to rejoin in a lesser capacity subservient to conditions imposed by the overseers, the break was finalized in 1924 with Ivine being excommunicated from the main group.
+By 1918, the parting of the ways had become irreversible and, despite an overture to tempt Irvine to rejoin in a lesser capacity subservient to conditions imposed by the overseers, the break was finalized in 1924 with Irvine being excommunicated from the main group.

 The greater majority of church members remained under the overseers who followed Irvine's "Alpha" revelation.
 Few were aware of the circumstances of his departure, and no public discussion of the matter seems to have occurred, although rumors of a "mental breakdown" or "indiscretions with women" were spread (the latter may have arisen out of his having fathered a son out of wedlock as a young man prior to his start in ministry).
 Irvinite loyalists continued to support and be guided by Irvine.
 Unlike those who continued to follow only his "Alpha Gospel", these refused to adopt any official name, although they came to be known among themselves as the "Message People" or "The Witnesses".

 To Jerusalem

 Irvine spent many of the World War I years in America.
 During this time, he again visited with Pentecostals in Los Angeles, and reportedly experienced the gift of tongues and of interpreting tongues.
-He returned to his family in Kilsyth, Scotland around September 1919, and moved permanently to Israel in November that year.
+He returned to his family in Kilsyth, Scotland around September 1919, and moved permanently to Palestine in November that year.

 Although Irvine had become isolated from the general membership of the larger sect, which continued to follow his "Alpha Gospel", many among its leadership continued to maintain contact with him, even making the pilgrimage to Jerusalem to visit with him.
 During the controversy leading up to the schism between the overseers and Edward Cooney in 1928, Irvine was asked to intervene to settle the dispute, although he limited his involvement to advising Cooney to return to Ireland.